 3. Pur Luv Chicken Jerky Simple Recipe

-- 100% real chicken as first ingredient for clean protein
+- 100% real chicken as first ingredient for authentic flavor

-- High protein, low fat to support healthy snacking
+- High protein, low fat for a healthy snack

 - Satisfies chewing instinct